Digital light processing: Single-chip projectors

 In a projector with a single DLP chip, colors are produced either by placing a color wheel between a white lamp and the DLP chip or by using individual light sources to produce the primary colors, LEDs or lasers for example.
 The color wheel is divided into multiple sectors: the primary additive colors: red, green, and blue, and in many cases white (clear).
 Newer systems substitute the primary subtractive colors cyan, magenta, and yellow for white.
 The use of the subtractive colors is part of the newer color performance system called BrilliantColor which processes the additive colors along with the subtractive colors to create a broader spectrum of possible color combinations on the screen.

 The DLP chip is synchronized with the rotating motion of the color wheel so that the green component is displayed on the DMD when the green section of the color wheel is in front of the lamp.
 The same is true for the red, blue and other sections.
 The colors are thus displayed sequentially at a sufficiently high rate that the observer sees a composite "full color" image.
 In early models, this was one rotation per frame.
 Now, most systems operate at up to 10× the frame rate.

-The black level of a single-chip DLP depends on how unused light is being disposed.
-If the unused light is scattered to reflect and dissipate on the rough interior walls of the DMD / lens chamber, this scattered light will be visible as a dim gray on the projection screen, when the image is fully dark.
-Deeper blacks and higher contrast ratios are possible by directing unused HID light away from the DMD / lens chamber into a separate area for dissipation, and shielding the light path from unwanted internal secondary reflections.
+The black level of a single-chip DLP depends on how unused light is being disposed of.
+If the unused light is scattered to reflect and dissipate on the rough interior walls of the DMD and lens chamber, this scattered light will be visible as a dim gray on the projection screen, when the image is fully dark.
+Deeper blacks and higher contrast ratios are possible by directing unused HID light away from the DMD and lens chamber into a separate area for dissipation and shielding the light path from unwanted internal secondary reflections.